globalpayments/globalpayments-woocommerce/readme.txt

 4. Click  ‘Create a New App’.
 An app is a set of credentials used to access the API and generate access tokens.

 == Changelog ==
+= 1.9.0 =
+* Unified Payments - Added Credential Check button
+* Fixed a bug where the Card Number iframe would not be 100% expanded on Mozilla Firefox

 = 1.8.0 =
 * Unified Payments - Added Click To Pay